gordonmurray/terraform_rds_debezium_kafka_ksqldb/README.md

 # Terraform RDS, Debezium, Kafka and ksqlDB

-This creates an environment on AWS using Terraform to show how the CDC process works end to end from MariaDB on RDS to Redis on Elasticache.
+ This creates an environment on AWS using Terraform to show a Change Data Capture (CDC) process works end to end from MariaDB on RDS to Redis on Elasticache.

 You will need: